Understanding biogenic carbon accounting in wood EPDs

 Why This Matters

+Accurate biogenic carbon accounting is essential for designers and specifiers who want to make informed material choices; policy makers developing carbon regulations and incentives and LCA practitioners conducting whole-building life cycle assessments.
 Misinterpretation can lead to overestimating the climate benefits of wood, undermining efforts to reduce embodied carbon in buildings.

 Recommendations for Practitioners